 We are a clinical-stage biopharmaceutical company focused on the discovery, development and commercialization of a new class of orally-administered, small molecule drugs, known as pharmacological chaperones, for the treatment of a range of human genetic diseases.
-Our lead product development programs are Amigal for Fabry disease, AT2101 for Gaucher disease and AT2220 for Pompe disease.
-We are currently conducting Phase II clinical trials of Amigal and expect to initiate Phase I trials for AT2101 in the second half of 2006.
-We expect to file an IND for AT2220 by the end of 2006.
-We recently observed encouraging results from the first four patients treated with Amigal in our Phase II trial.
-We hold worldwide commercialization rights to Amigal, AT2101 and AT2220 and we intend to establish a commercial infrastructure and targeted sales force to market some or all of our products.
+Our lead products in development are Amigal for Fabry disease, Plicera for Gaucher disease and AT2220 for Pompe disease.
+We have completed enrollment of our Phase II clinical trials of Amigal, and are currently conducting Phase II clinical trials of Plicera and Phase I clinical trials of AT2220.
+Fabry, Gaucher and Pompe are relatively rare disorders but represent substantial commercial markets due to the severity of the symptoms and the chronic nature of the diseases.
+The worldwide net product sales for the five approved therapeutics to treat Fabry, Gaucher and Pompe disease were more than \$1.5 billion in 2006, as publicly reported by companies that market these therapeutics.
+We hold worldwide commercialization rights to Amigal, Plicera and AT2220 and we intend to establish a commercial infrastructure and targeted sales force to market some or all of our products.

 Certain human diseases result from mutations in specific genes that, in many cases, lead to the production of proteins with reduced stability.
-Proteins with these mutations may not achieve their correct three-dimensional shape and are generally referred to as misfolded proteins.
-Misfolded proteins are often recognized by cells as having defects and, as a result, are eliminated prior to reaching their intended location in the cell.
-The reduced or completely absent biological activity of these proteins leads to impaired cellular function and ultimately to disease.
+Proteins with such mutations may not fold into their correct three-dimensional shape and are generally referred to as misfolded proteins.
+Misfolded proteins are often recognized by cells as having defects and, as a result, may be eliminated prior to reaching their intended location in the cell.
+The reduced biological activity of these proteins leads to impaired cellular function and ultimately to disease.

-Our novel approach to the treatment of human genetic diseases consists of using a new type of drug, which we refer to as a pharmacological chaperone, that selectively binds to the target protein, which increases the stability of the protein and helps it fold into the correct three-dimensional shape.
-This restores appropriate trafficking of the protein, thereby increasing protein activity, improving cellular function and reducing stress on cells.
+Our novel approach to the treatment of human genetic diseases consists of using pharmacological chaperones that selectively bind to the target protein, increasing the stability of the protein and helping it fold into the correct three-dimensional shape.
+This allows proper trafficking of the protein, thereby increasing protein activity, improving cellular function and potentially reducing cell stress.